erasmus-without-paper/ewp-specs-architecture/README.md

 #### Client part (sending notifications)

+An EWP Host MUST send a notification once it detects a change in an entity that it publishes in the EWP network.

-In principle, it seems simple - when an EWP Host `X` wants to broadcast a notification, then:
+In principle, it seems simple - when an EWP Host `X` needs to broadcast a notification, then:

  * It first asks the Registry Service for the URL of the related CNR API.